 Gastroesophageal reflux disease (GERD) is a condition that affects nearly 60% of American adults; more than 7 million people will suffer from GERD symptoms at least once during any given 12-month period.
-At GastroDoxs in Cypress, Texas, Dr. Bharat Pothuri and his team provide several treatment options for patients suffering from acid reflux.
+At GastroDoxs in Cypress, North Houston, Texas, Dr. Bharat Pothuri and his team provide several treatment options for patients suffering from acid reflux.
 Greater Houston area residents can rely on Dr. Pothuri for complete diagnostic and treatment services for all gastrointestinal issues, and the convenient online scheduling tool makes it easy to set your appointment.

 Many people suffer from occasional acid reflux but confuse the condition with heartburn.